 Essentials of Valencia and its World Heritage Sites

-A guided tour through the Historic Centre to visit its most emblematic monuments, with a special stress on the city's three World Heritage properties.
+A guided tour through the Historic Centre to visit its most emblematic monuments, with a special stress on the city's World Heritage properties.

 Languages: Spanish and/or English.
 Ask for this tour in other languages (email@example.com)

 - On Tuesday, Thursday or Saturday at 11:00 am